bluesky-social/social-app/docs/build.md

   - iOS: `yarn ios`
   - Android: `yarn android`
   - Web: `yarn web`
-- If you are cloning or forking this repo as an open source developer, please check the intrsuctions below as well
+- If you are cloning or forking this repo as an open source developer, please check the tips below as well
 - Run e2e tests
   - Start in various console tabs:
     - `yarn e2e:server`